 Engineering Innovation (EI) is an intensive four-week summer course created by Johns Hopkins University-Whiting School of Engineering (JHU) that offers students in grades 9-12 rigorous opportunities to think and problem solve like an engineer.
 Engineering Innovation involves research, labs, quizzes, writing assignments and a final exam.
 Students who complete the course and earn an A or B on lab and final exams will be awarded three Johns Hopkins University credits.

-Engineering Innovation takes place the last week of June through the third week of July on Clark State's Leffel Lane campus.
+Engineering Innovation takes place annually during June and July on Clark State's Leffel Lane campus.

 Thanks to a local philanthropist, applicants accepted into Engineering Innovation program at Clark State will attend free.
 If interested in applying, you will need to contact STEM programming manager to waive associated fees.